PPM Logo

 SCOPE

-The Student Conduct Procedures apply to the non-academic conduct of all UC San Diego undergraduate, graduate, professional school, and Extension students, and Student Organizations.
+The Student Conduct Procedures apply to the non-academic student conduct of all UC San Diego undergraduate, graduate, professional school, and Extended Studies Students, and Student Organizations.

 POLICY SUMMARY

-The University of California Policies Applying to Campus Activities, Organizations, and Students (PACAOS) are a compendium of University-wide policies relating to student life.
-Section 100.00 describes the University’s policy on student conduct and discipline.
-The UC San Diego Student Conduct Procedures serves as UC San Diego’s implementing regulations for PACAOS Section 100.00.
-These Procedures describe UC San Diego procedure and requirements for addressing non-academic student conduct incidents.
+The University of California Policies Applying to Campus Activities, Organizations, and Students (PACAOS) are a collection of University-wide policies relating to student life.
+PACAOS Section 100.00 specifically describes the University’s policy on student conduct and discipline.
+The UC San Diego Student Conduct Procedures serves as UC San Diego’s implementing regulations for PACAOS Section 100.00 and describe UC San Diego’s procedures and requirements for addressing non-academic student conduct incidents.

 DEFINITIONS